Optimizing Dyno Usage

 If you want to optimize for increased concurrency, Heroku recommends that you use Gunicorn for Python apps.

 Gunicorn works by forking a configurable number of child processes, called workers.
 Each worker can only process a single request at a time.
-Concurrency comes about because the master Gunicorn process queues new web requests, and these are then delegated to workers if they are free and have completed processing a previous request.
+Concurrency comes about because the master Gunicorn process queues new web requests, and these are then delegated to workers if they are available and have completed processing a previous request.

 Increasing the concurrency is then configured by increasing the number of workers.